oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

 1. Call the sample web application to:

-   - Determine if the configuration of the Minimum and Maximum Threads Constraints have been updated to the new values
+   - Determine if the configuration of the minimum and maximum threads constraints have been updated to the new values.
-   - Determine if the data source can now contact the database (assuming you deployed the database)
+   - Determine if the data source can now contact the database (assuming you deployed the database).

    Send a web application request to the ingress controller: